How to use Mediathread

 Mediathread is a tool that allows you to analyze video, audio and text, and to include those selections or annotations within a composition or essay environment.
 These directions will direct you in

 III.
-How to embed the media into your assignment essay.
+How to embed the media into your composition

 A. To upload audio or video files: